soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 #### The Good: Intentions

-It was introduced due to the concern that inferring the type of `List(1, 2.3)` to the useless common supertype of `List[AnyVal]` (as `Int` and `Double` do not have any interface in common) would have been too confusing for beginners coming from Java.
+Inferring the type of `List(1, 2.3)` to the useless common supertype of `List[AnyVal]` (as `Int` and `Double` do not have any interface in common) was deemed to be too confusing for beginners coming from Java.

-Instead, compiler magic was added to convert "smaller" number types to "larger" ones and thus `List[Double]` was inferred.
+Instead, compiler magic in the shape of "implicit numeric conversions" was added to convert "smaller" number types to "larger" ones, thus inferring `List[Double]` in the example above.

 While the mechanism looks quite innocent, it rears its ugly hand in many unintuitive and unexpected circumstances, as these kinds of numeric conversions